 An ongoing IMNC activity is managing the program's mailing database.
-The database currently numbers more than 1,200 entries from almost one hundred countries.
-IMNC staff also maintain a detailed inventory of PD/A CRSP publications and track publication circulation.
+The database numbers more than 1,200 entries from almost one hundred countries.
+IMNC staff also maintain a detailed inventory of Aquaculture CRSP publications and track publication circulation.

 Production